stephenajulu/stephenajulu.com/content/blog/outlier-male-series-mind-body-and-spirit.md

 * 100 Deadly Skills by Clint Emerson, Former Navy Seal
 * 4 Hour Workweek by Timothy Ferriss
 * The Unplugged Alpha by Richard Cooper
+* Outliers by Malcom Gladwell
+* $100mOffers by Alex Hormozi

 These books are great and I suggest you read 10 pages a day and slowly build up to 20.
 These contain the experiences of more than 1,000 men.